 As a child, my mother made me watch Steven Seagal movies.
 Don't ask me why.
 She just has a thing for Buddhist pith and overweight men with ponytails.
 Everyone has their flaws.

 Betpak Dala is my theme song.
 Finback whales are my spirit animal.
 Guitar is overrated, except for in flamenco.
 Puro flamenco is under-appreciated.
 Peace is attainable in our lifetime.
+Pandora is for losers.
 Tumblr is greater than Pinterest, but I don't expect the world to understand.

 I thoroughly believe that LA is the greatest town in the US.
 Probably not the best city, but the greatest town.
 I've lived in six states - both coasts and in between - and am pretty stubborn in my assessment.